Saja5050/assignment1/README.md

-Here’s a README file with emojis for your command-line application!

----

 # 🎮 Command-Line Application

 This project is a command-line application that allows users to execute various operations on their input.
 The application provides a menu with different options, allowing the user to choose an operation, input data for analysis, and view the result.
 The application continues running until the user decides to exit. 🚀